-It’s summer and, although ye cannae escape the dreich weather entirely in Scotland, have been especially up for getting out & about tae see varying parts of our beautiful country to get a wee peek at some of its historical gems.
+These tours began in the summer and, although you can’t escape the dreich weather entirely in Scotland, I’ve been especially up for getting out & about to see varying parts of our beautiful country to get a wee peek at some of its historical gems.

 –